dinasv/CSBFinder/README.md

 - **-mem**

    A memory saving option.
 If this option is selected, there will be no removal of redundant OGMs.

-All instances of a redundant OGM substrings of another OGM instances.
+   ### Input files
+   1. A mandatory input file containing all input sequences.